 Easton is in Northampton County, about 90 miles north of Philadelphia.
-It is considered to be part of the Lehigh Valley, and the closest big cities are Bethlehem and Allentown.
+It's considered part of the Lehigh Valley, and the closest big cities are Bethlehem and Allentown.
 The Lehigh Valley Airport is just 13 miles away.
-The Easton Hospital is right in town, and there are many others in the nearby cities.
+St. Luke’s Hospital Easton Campus is right in town, and there are many others in the nearby cities.

-There are five mid-sized 55+ neighborhoods in Easton, and they offer an attainable, more relaxed pace of life that is near all of life’s conveniences and the beautiful outdoors.
-Here’s the lowdown on these communities.
+There are five 55+ neighborhoods in Easton, and they offer a relaxed pace that's near all of life’s conveniences and picturesque scenery.

 This gated community of 127 new and resale attached homes is situated atop a hill, allowing residents to look down at the Delaware River.
-Construction is being completed by Country Classics, who designed the Legacy at Morgan Hill property with five townhome models, sized from 2,425 to 2,850 square feet.
+Constructed by Country Classics, Legacy at Morgan Hill offers five townhome models sized from 2,425 to 2,850 square feet.
 These feature two bedrooms, dens, two-and-a-half bathrooms, first-floor master suites, lofts, studies, and natural gas heat.

 The private clubhouse has several gathering rooms, a fitness center, a media room, and a heated outdoor pool.
 Some of the high-energy clubs and activities include holiday dinners, Doo-Wop dances, potlucks, poker nights, and theme parties.

-Glenmoor’s sister community, The Highlands at Glenmoor, was also built by Traditions of America at around the same time, and is just minutes away.
-Here you can find 251 resale attached and single-family homes, with some additional clubhouse amenities.
+Glenmoor’s sister community, The Highlands at Glenmoor, was also built by Traditions of America around the same time, and it's just minutes away.
+Here, you can find 251 resale attached and single-family homes, with some additional amenities.

-There are 95 attached units on the property, ranging from 1,542 to 2,500 square feet, with two or three bedrooms and bathrooms, and attached two-car garages.
+There are 95 attached units on the property, ranging from 1,542 to 2,500 square feet with two or three bedrooms, two or three bathrooms, and attached two-car garages.
 Upgrades include granite counters and vaulted ceilings.
-The single-family floor plans range from 1,807 to 2,783 square feet, with two to four bedrooms, two or three baths, and attached two-car garages.
+The single-family floor plans range from 1,807 to 2,783 square feet with two to four bedrooms, two or three baths, and attached two-car garages.
 Some feature first-floor master suites and screened-in patios.

-The most affordable active adult community in this list is The Village at Upstream Farm, a small, private neighborhood of 124 resale attached homes.
-Built from 2002 to 2009, the cozy ranch-style floor plans are sized from 991 to 1,180 square feet, with one bedroom, one or one-and-a-half bathrooms, and an attached one-car garage.
+The most affordable active adult community on this list is The Village at Upstream Farm, a small, private neighborhood of 124 resale attached homes.
+Built from 2002 to 2009, the ranch-style floor plans are sized from 991 to 1,180 square feet with one bedroom, one or one-and-a-half bathrooms, and an attached one-car garage.

-Plans are underway for a brand-new clubhouse with sports courts and activity rooms.
-There is a Weis grocery store just outside of the neighborhood, and nearby landmarks include the Crayola Experience, Easton Farmers Market, and Two Rivers Brewing.
+Residents have access to all the clubhouse amenities and recreational courts.
+There's also a Weis grocery store just outside of the neighborhood, and nearby landmarks include the Crayola Experience, Easton Farmers Market, and Two Rivers Brewing.